 Thailand Property Tax and Fees

-No one wants to pay more transfer fees, stamp duty, and taxes than necessary
+No one wants to pay more transfer fees, stamp duty, and taxes than necessary for Thailand property.

 LAND OFFICE transfer tax of immovable property (land, house, condominium)